ncbi-nlp/NegBio/README.rst

    python negbio/main.py --out=examples examples/1.xml examples/2.xml

 The script will detect negative and uncertain findings in files ``examples/1.xml`` and ``examples/2.xml``.
-It prints to the directory ``example``.
+It prints the results to the directory ``example``.
 The dest file has the same basename as SOURCE and has 'neg.xml' as the suffix.

-A more detailed useage can be obtained by running
+A more detailed usage can be obtained by running

 .. code-block:: bash